RagavMaddali/EmployeeManagement/README.md

 MongoDB : This api connects to the mongoDB cloud (Atlas).
 The Connection string is configurable in application.properties (can be replaced with onprem DB as well)

 Kafka : This API connects to Kafka cluster .
-The Connection string is configurable in application.properties (can be replaced with onprem DB as well)
+The Connection string is configurable in application.properties (can be replaced with onprem Kafka as well)

 REST end points :